jbarnicle/lunr-server/README.md

 - unit tests
 - more robust logging / error handling
 - figure out how to accommodate running both local and on cloud
-- add refresh mechanism to
+- add refresh mechanism to corpora
+- js linting
+- start / stop / reload functionality

 ### Install